 During your Visit

-When you come to us for your survivorship visit, you will meet with a nurse practitioner who is educated and trained in the care of breast cancer patients.
+At your survivorship visit, you will meet with a nurse practitioner who is educated and trained in the care of breast cancer patients.
 You receive a comprehensive breast exam, a review of your breast imaging, and a review of your overall health status and other cancer screening.
-You can raise any concerns you have about your individual breast cancer histories including:
+You can raise any concerns you have about your individual breast cancer history, including: